 - Money and Pensions Service (MaPS) and the Devolved Authorities (DA) – the FCA published a consultation paper on 5 August 2020, on debt advice levy rates for 2020/21 to provide additional funding for the MaPS and the DA.
 The additional funding is required to maintain capacity given the expected increase in requirements for debt advice.

 - Senior Managers and Certification Regime (SMCR) - on 3 April 2020, the FCA and PRA set out their expectations relating to the SMCR for solo-regulated and dual-regulated firms, which are summarised in our special two-part alert: Part 1 (solo-regulated firms) and Part 2 (dual-regulated firms).
-Further, on 17 July 2020, the FCA published a consultation paper seeking views on an extension of the SMCR certification deadline for solo-regulated firms (see our detailed SMCR alert here).
+Following the announcement by HM Treasury to delay the certification deadline for solo-regulated firms from 9 December 2020 to 31 March 2021, on 17 July 2020, the FCA published a consultation paper seeking views on:

 - Approved persons regime (APR) – the FCA published a statement on 30 June 2020 setting out its expectations to help benchmark administrators and firms using Appointed Representative (AR) arrangements apply the APR during the COVID-19 pandemic (in addition to their expectations relation to the SMCR above).
 The FCA issued a direction relating to a modification by consent to the 12-week rule, which will allow temporary arrangements for controlled functions for up to 36 weeks.
 Additionally, furloughed staff, unless leaving their post permanently, can retain their approval during their absence and will not need to be re-approved by the FCA.
 In this regard, the FCA does not expect firms to notify it under Form D of the temporary arrangements set out in its statement but, it does expect the arrangements to be clearly documented internally.